fedsa/EventTemplate/call-for-speakers-template.md

 ---

 We would love you to come and speak at our CTFEDs (Cape Town Front-end Developers) [meetup group](https://www.meetup.com/ctfeds/).
-We feel that speaking can be a bit initimidating, so we offer as much help as we can.
+Whether it's your first time talking or your tenth, we understand it might feel a bit intimidating, so we offer as much support as you need.
 We can help with the topic, the talk (or workshop), help you practice, and more.
-We’ve got a [Call For Speakers page](http://ctfeds.org/call-for-speakers/) that has a bunch more words about this.
+We've got a [Call For Speakers page](http://ctfeds.org/call-for-speakers/) that has a bunch more words about this.

 `Why this person?
 Expand on the elevator pitch above.`